LhallLhall/Alarm-Clock/pseudocode.md

 # Alarm clock psuedocode
 ### Junk Drawer
 the clock need to get the time and date from the date function then i need to figure out how to utilize that data once it's retrieved.
-Will update more once I have an idea how. found a way to take the data and add it to a div using a getelementbyid and using .innertext to add the hours, minutes, and seconds
+Will update more once I have an idea how. found a way to take the data and add it to a div using a getelementbyid and using .innertext to add the hours, minutes, and seconds.

+Next i need to figure out how to add a 12 hour and 24 hour button. might do something similar to silly story or image gallery

 need